New England aster, Symphyotrichum novae-angliae, is a perennial member of the Asteraceae family that includes chrysanthemums and daisies.

 |Planting Depth:||Seeds: surface sow 1/8 inch deep; transplants: same depth as container||Companion Planting:||Black-eyed Susan, coneflower, gallardia, golden rod, Montauk daisies, ornamental grasses, other asters, phlox|

 |Height:||3-6 feet||Uses:||Back of bed anchors, containers, cut flowers, hedgerows, mass plantings, perimeter placements|

 |Common Pests:||Chrysanthemum lace bug, cucumber beetle, leaf miner, spider mite||Common Disease:||Aster fusarium wilt, powdery mildew, rust|

 Turn Up the Color

-There’s no easier way to energize a summer-to-fall garden than with asters.
+There’s no easier way to energize a summer-to-fall perennial garden than with asters.

 And, speaking of raking leaves, what could make the job easier than a top-quality rake?
-Get the scoop on the best tools for autumn in our article, “Make Raking Leaves a Breeze with the Right Tool: The Top 5 Leaf Rakes Reviewed.”
+Check out our guide to the best leaf rakes here.

 What vibrant colors will take your summer garden into fall this year?
 Tell us in the comments section below.

 And for more information on growing asters in your garden, you’ll need these guides next: